commfish/adfggraph/README.md

-# theme\_adfg
+# adfggraph

 A ggplot2 theme for reproducible figures in R in a uniform Alaska Department of Fish and Game (ADF\&G) style.

 This theme creates a graph template for ADF\&G biologists, biometricians, and scientists to create a uniform graph output style that conforms with ADF\&G publication standards.
+The theme contains one function: theme_adfg, which can be added to a ggplot object to set the theme.
 This theme was created in collaboration with the ADF\&G reproducibility crew and publication team, to create uniform and professional ADF\&G figures.
 This work is heavily based on Andrew Padilla's theme\_adfg draft code (I even stole the name) and theme\_crisp by Justin Priest.
 The majority of this code was written by Padilla and Priest, and my contribution was just minor edits and finalizations.

 This theme is still under review.

-### Installing theme_adfg
+### Installing adfggraph
-`theme_adfg` can be installed from GitHub with `remotes`
+`adfggraph` can be installed from GitHub with `remotes`

 ```
 #install.packages("remotes")